 7. Is mobile banking safe?

 It is if you're using a legitimate app provided by your financial institution.
 Anyone can develop an app with no safety evaluation and many are malicious.
 The Apple store verifies apps and eliminates ones that aren't legitimate.
-But Android and Windows don't have the same system in place.
+But Android doesn't have the same system in place.

 Create a complex password to unlock your device or use fingerprint authentication if you have it.